NVE/regObs4/README.md

 ng update
 ```

-Upgrade the rest of the packages.
+At last, upgrade the rest of the packages.
 ```
 ncu -u
 npm install